GDevelopApp/GDevelop-documentation/SYNTAX.md

-# Wiki syntax
+# Syntax

-GDevelop's wiki is based on the framework [MkDocs](https://www.mkdocs.org/) that allows to write a whole documentation using only [markdown syntax](https://www.mkdocs.org/user-guide/writing-your-docs/#writing-with-markdown).
+GDevelop's documentation is based on the framework [MkDocs](https://www.mkdocs.org/) that allows to write a whole documentation using only [markdown syntax](https://www.mkdocs.org/user-guide/writing-your-docs/#writing-with-markdown).

 Note: